MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ### Remarks

 The member function swaps the controlled sequences between **`*this`** and *`right`*.
-It does so in constant time, it throws no exceptions, and it invalidates no references, pointers, or iterators that designate elements in the two controlled sequences.
+It does so in constant time, it throws no exceptions, and it invalidates no references, pointers, or iterators to elements in the two controlled sequences.

 ## <a name="valarray"></a> `valarray`